CRIIPI11/SnakeGameWebApp/public_html/Project/Proposal.md

 - Milestone 2

-  - [ ] \(mm/dd/yyyy of completion) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)
+  - [x] \(11/19/2021) Pick a simple game to implement, anything that generates a score that’s more advanced than a simple random number generator (may build off of a sample from the site shared in class)

     - List of Evidence of Feature Completion
       - Status: Partially working